department-of-veterans-affairs/vagov-content/pages/life-insurance/update-beneficiaries-update-rewrite.md

           </li>
         </ul>
     <h3>Changing life insurance beneficiary information for an incompetent Veteran:</h3><br>
-    Only a guardian appointed by a court of law (court-appointed guardian) can change the life insurance beneficiary for an incompetent Veteran.
+    Only a guardian appointed by a court of law (court-appointed guardian) can change beneficiary information for an incompetent Veteran.
     <br>
     <br>
       <strong>If you're a court-appointed guardian</strong>, follow the steps below to change your Veteran's life insurance beneficiary information for them: